 Seven Common Problems in Project Manufacturing and How to Overcome Them

-- Material shortages.
-Many project business spend their days expediting materials.
+3. Material shortages – Many project business spend their days expediting materials.
 Unfortunately expediting always leads to more expediting as pushing one order forward inevitably pushes other orders back.
-Kanban systems can be highly effective for standard items such as fasteners, fittings, common raw materials and standard subassemblies.
+Kanban systems can be highly effective for standard items such as fasteners, fittings, common raw materials, and standard subassemblies.
 For bespoke parts, they need to be identified in the handover from sales, ordered as early as possible and then tracked by the project manager.
 Supplier lead times need to be respected and planned for.

 Project manufacturing is a growing phenomenon, especially in construction.
 It is true that this type of manufacturing requires a different approach to traditional manufacturing.
 However, if the benefits of project manufacturing are to be truly delivered then Lean thinking needs to be applied in a targeted way to ensure that project manufactured products are always delivered on time, on quality and on budget.